no-more-secrets/parsco/README.md

 ```

 The `eof` parser succeeds if the input stream is finished, and
 fails otherwise.
-Can be used to test if all input has been con-
+Can be used to test if all input has been consumed
-sumed.
 Although see the `exhaust` parser below.
 ```cpp
 parser<> eof();
 ```